 > The best time to put ear drops would be at night, once your baby is sleeping

-> Make sure baby is sleeping sideways when using ear drops.
+> Make sure the baby is sleeping sideways when using ear drops.

 > Try and test eardrops in one ear first to check any irritation or side effects of ear drops.